flonadb/flonadb/README.md

 It implies when database passwords are rotated, you can update them in the database instance definition file for the file proxy database without an application restart, and they get picked up. **Note** that it can take up to 5 seconds before the changes are applied.

+Imagine you had a high availability application that runs a batch job every 2 hours, the job is the only component that requires access to a specific database instance and the database password is rotated, the devops team receives a notification 1hr before the next run with the new password, with this feature they can update the password in the database definition file without bringing down the application.
 > [!NOTE]
 > By default, Flona relies on Java's WatchService to watch for changes in the reloadable config files but this might
 > not work in containerized environments e.g. in Docker containers.
 In these cases you need to switch to the alternative